-Paul Evans: IN other words, in Utah, there is hope.
+Paul Evans: So, apparently the first author wants you to believe that the American Dream Lives: In other words, in Utah, there is hope.
 Without hope the people can have no faith in their leaders, nor the confidence to make enough purchases to fuel the economy.
 But in “fairly prosperous” Wooster, most of the “have nots” I know have mostly lost hope.
 In the U.S. right now, while we read that the super-rich have invested $552.9 Trillion in derivatives and OTC swaps, somewhere in the neighborhood of 50 to 75 percent of Americans live paycheck to paycheck.
 For us, the possibility of actual homelessness is lurking in that one unexpected large expense where we cannot, for example, repair the car which takes us to our minimum wage job, and protects us and our families.
 In my home state of Ohio, fully one quarter of our children are at the risk of real hunger each and every month.
 This IS too much inequality, and it invokes economic karma.

 If Donald Trump can’t fix this and give us more and better and better-paying jobs, soon it WILL be “all up” and the global economy will collapse.
 I could belabor the point, but the fact is, the real misery index (not the fake government one) makes the probable future clear.
 And if the economy does collapse, it would be TWICE as bad as the great depression, so say the experts.